junxit/us-congress-bills-110/metadata.md

 - 2008-07-30 — Introduced in House
 - 2008-07-30 — Introduced in House
 - 2008-07-30 — Referred to the House Committee on Oversight and Government Reform.
+- 2008-09-27 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Davis, Tom objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2008-09-27 — Considered under suspension of the rules. (consideration: CR H10205-10206)
+- 2008-09-27 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6669.
+- 2008-09-27 — Mr. Clay moved to suspend the rules and pass the bill.
+- 2008-09-29 — Considered as unfinished business. (consideration: CR H10631)
+- 2008-09-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-29 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR 9/27/2008 H10205)
+- 2008-09-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR 9/27/2008 H10205)